cosmos/cosmos-sdk/UPGRADING.md

 All ABCI calls accept a pointer to the request and response types defined by Comet.

+Baseapp calls of BeginBlock & Endblock are now private.
+FinalizeBlock is public and should be used in order to test and run operations.

+VoteExtensions were added and can be used in a variety of locations.
+Please see [TODO DOCS LINK FOR VOTE EXTENSIONS]()

 ### Configuration

 A new tool have been created for migrating configuration of the SDK.
 Use the following command to migrate your configuration: